rrousselGit/semantic_changelog/README.md

 When maintaining large open-source projects (often mono-repositories), dealing with version bump can be tedious.
 One common issue is dealing with dependencies.
-For example, a package `a` may depend on a packge `b`.
+For example, a package `a` may depend on a package `b`.
 Then, when incrementing the version of `b`, we also need to update the dependency of `b` in the `a` package.

 There are tools to help with this, such as conventional_commits.
 The problem is